Wheel2Motor/cg-in-any-language/README.md

 # cg-in-any-language

-Computer graphics exercises in any languages
+Computer graphics exercises in any language